robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

           `xORy`.
 Using patterns like `XORY` still works with Robot Framework 7.5, but such usages are deprecated.

+.. note:: Robot Framework 7.5 supported `&` operator as an alias for `AND`,
+          but this is no longer supported in Robot Framework 8.0.

 ``ROBOT_OPTIONS`` and ``REBOT_OPTIONS`` environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~